 Our operations have historically been included in the tax returns filed by the respective SunPower entities of which our businesses are a part.
 Income tax expense and other income tax related information contained in these combined financial statements are presented on a separate return basis as if we filed our own tax returns.
 The separate return method applies the accounting guidance for income taxes to the standalone financial statements as if we were a separate taxpayer and a standalone enterprise for the period presented.
-Current income tax liabilities related to entities which file jointly with SunPower are assumed to be immediately settled with SunPower through Net Parent investment in the Combined Balance Sheets and Condensed Combined Balance Sheets and the Net Parent contribution in the Combined Statements of Cash Flows.
+Current income tax liabilities related to entities which file jointly with SunPower are assumed to be immediately settled with SunPower and are relieved through Net Parent investment in the Combined Balance Sheet and the Net Parent contribution in the Combined Statement of Cash Flows.